 Singh has authored and co-authored multiple books and monographs on Indian art, such as New Insights Into Sikh Art (2003); InFlux: Contemporary Art in Asia (2013); No Touching, No Spitting, No Praying: The Museum in South Asia (2014); Museums, Heritage, Culture: Into the Conflict Zone (2015); and Scent Upon A Southern Breeze: The Synaesthetic Arts of the Deccan (2018), to name a few.
 She has also received several awards for her work, including a Research Fellowship from the University Grants Commission at Panjab University between 1989 and 1994; two Small Studies grants from the Nehru Trust for the Indian Collections at the V&A in 1993; a residency at the Kunsthistorisches Institut, Florence, Italy in 2006; a fellowship at the Sterling and Francine Clark Art Institute in 2009; the Clark-Oakley Fellowship from Williams College and Clark Art Institute, USA, between 2015 and 2016; and most recently, the prize for Outstanding Achievement in the Humanities from the Infosys Science Foundation in 2019.

-Singh lives and works in New Delhi.
+Singh passed away in 2023 in New Delhi.

 Our website is currently undergoing maintenance and re-design, due to which we have had to take down some of our bibliographies.
 While these will be re-published shortly, you can request references for specific articles by writing to firstname.lastname@example.org.